 Engagement and Regulatory Compliance

 Engagement and consultation are required components of the regulatory process for applicants and holders of land use permits and water licences.
 For example, in the NWT, the LWB have developed an engagement and consultation policy and engagement guidelines for applicants and holders of water licences and land use permits.
-The Policy describes expectation for communication and outreach with affected parties (including the LWB and Crown) from the initial project planning and pre-application (of permits and licences) stages through the life of the project.
+The Policy describes expectations for communication and outreach with affected parties (including the LWB and Crown) from the initial project planning and pre-application (of permits and licences) stages through the life of the project.
 Engagement Record(s) and an Engagement Plan(s) are required submissions of the policy and guidelines.

 Engagement activities should also consider risk communication in order to restore confidence in the mine site area so that closure objectives related to cultural use can be met.
 For example, these activities may include campaigns over various media (social media, radio, etc.), development of visual and graphical tools, risk communication specialists, and costs of developing risk communication plans.